 For those in B.C. with a drafty or poorly insulated home, not plugging leaks in a home is like leaving the door ajar on a cold winter day.

 Here are a few things you should know about the insulation rebates, and how to ensure you're getting a quality upgrade.
 You can only claim the rebates if a licensed contractor does the work.

 The most popular rebate in the program is for attic insulation upgrades, but many homeowners add at least one other upgrade to earn a bonus rebate.
-Upgrade the insulation of the floor over your crawlspace, for example, and you're looking at a $300 bonus rebate in addition to the up-to-$900 for the attic insulation and up-to-$1,200 for a crawlspace or basement upgrade.
+Upgrade the insulation of the floor over your crawlspace, for example, and you're looking at a $300 bonus rebate in addition to the up-to-$900 for the attic insulation and up-to-$1,200 for a crawlspace, basement or exterior wall upgrade.